Wasserstein Spatial Depth: Comparison with other possible depth notions

 \subsection{Lens depth}

-Let us now turn our attention to the adaptation of the metric lens depth, presented by Geenens, Nieto-Reyes and Francisci in \cite{Geenens2023}, to the Wasserstein space. \begin{Definition}[Adapted from \cite{Geenens2023}] The Wasserstein lens depth of a distribution $Q\in \mathcal{P}_2(\R^d)$ with respect to ${\bf P}\in \mathcal{P}(\mathcal{P}_2(\R^d)) $ is defined as
+Let us now turn our attention to the adaptation of the metric lens depth, presented in \cite{Geenens2023}, to the Wasserstein space. \begin{Definition}[Adapted from \cite{Geenens2023}] The Wasserstein lens depth of a distribution $Q\in \mathcal{P}_2(\R^d)$ with respect to ${\bf P}\in \mathcal{P}(\mathcal{P}_2(\R^d)) $ is defined as

 \end{Definition} The Wasserstein lens depth is transformation invariant and vanishes at infinity.
 The two-stage plug-in estimator of $\mathrm{LD}(Q;{\bf P} )$ can be computed exactly for a discrete distribution $Q$ within polynomial time.
 Nevertheless, as indicated in \cite{Geenens2023}, the lens depth fails to exhibit center-outward monotonicity in the linear case.
-Similarly, this property would possibly be absent in Wasserstein spaces.
+Similarly, this property would be absent in Wasserstein spaces.
+Moreover, to compute the empirical one needs two copies of \textit{i.i.d.} samples, $\mathbf{P}_{n,m}$ and $\mathbf{P}'_{n,m}$, which increases the sample size requirement.